efrecon/machinery/docs/Reference.md

 Additionally, a key called `options` can be specified and it will contain a list of additional options that will be passed to `docker-compose up`.
-By default, all project files are brought up with the option `-d` to start their components in the background.
+By default, all project files are brought up with the option `-d` to start their containers in the background.

 Another optional key called `substitution` can be set to a boolean.
 When